Dre Campbell Farm

 The strong scent of certain plants can help keep these and other pests away from your garden.

-Plants that repel Japanese beetles include marigolds, nasturtium, chives, tansy, catnip, and rue.
-Consider growing these in or around your garden to deter the critters.
+Marigolds, nasturtium, chives, tansy, catnip, and rue repel Japanese beetles.
+Consider growing these plants in or around your garden.

-Poultry and birds are good predators for Japanese beetles and their grubs.
-Invite these natural predators to your garden and yard by providing them with food and water.
+Chickens and some birds are good predators of Japanese beetles and their grubs.
+To attract these natural predators to your garden and yard, provide them with food and water.

 9. Vacuum Them